 - Life-cycle considerations,

-Course Fees: The cost of the course is R 13 000.00.
+Course Fees: Cost of the course is R10 500.00.
 Partial scholarships are available to bona fide students and academics.

 "It was helpful to learn how to use both non-parametric and parametric methods to measure consumption.
 On a personal level it was interesting to learn about conspicuous consumption and whether it occurs in my own life.
 I concluded “Nope, definitely not” as I am investing in the education of 3 dependants!
 At the end of it all, I feel I have learnt enough from the course to write a research paper."
 (Patricia Koka, Stats SA)